 And then there’s National Geographic, which might feel a little out of place, but offers some top-quality documentaries and educational shows.

-One thing you can quickly learn from this long list, is that Disney+ is very family-oriented.
-Most of the shows and movies are appropriate for the whole family (with a few minor exceptions here and there), and you’re not going to find anything too edgy – as befits the Disney brand.
+One thing you can quickly learn from this long list, is that Disney+ used to be very family-oriented.
+Most of the shows and movies from the original launch list were appropriate for the whole family (with a few minor exceptions here and there), without anything too edgy – but that changed with the arrival of Star.

 The Disney+ Originals